percona/pxb-docs/docs/faq.md

 <!---
- Ask Satya/Marce to review and add/change as needed
+ Ask Satya to review and add/change as needed
  --->
 # Frequently asked questions